uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 Note: the time taken to execute a fundamental operation must be (approximately) the same whenever that operation is executed on any instance on the domain of an algorithm.
+Independent of the machine...

 --